Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Use of Unmanned Aircraft Authorized to Assist in Locating and Recovering Deceased Big Game, and Report Required

-Would authorize the use of unmanned aircraft to assist in locating and recovering deceased big game animals and require a report on such usage.
-Companion bill to SF 741.
-If enacted, would represent a meaningful expansion of lawful UAS use in hunting contexts.
+Would authorize the use of unmanned aircraft systems to assist in locating and recovering deceased big game animals.
+Requires a report on use of UAS for this purpose.

 Last action: February 25, 2026